CBICA/NiChart_DLMUSE/docs/installation.rst

     $ cd NiChart_DLMUSE && python3 -m pip install -e .

 .. note::
-    We **do not** recomment installing the package directly from source as the repository above is under heavy development and can cause crashes and bugs.
+    We **do not** recommend installing the package directly from source as the repository above is under heavy development and can cause crashes and bugs.